bwoodsend/polycotylus/docs/source/example-gui/index.rst

 ``dumb_text_viewer`` from a graphical file manager then you'd have to go through the tedious *right click 🠚 open with 🠚 other application 🠚 rummage through every application on you computer* flow.
-Declare supported *mimetypes* in the `MimeType` section – in this case, an assortment of text based file types.
+Declare supported *mimetypes* in the `MimeType <desktop_entry_points.$identifier.MimeType>` section – in this case, an assortment of text based file types.

 .. hint::